cdapio/coopr/coopr-docs/docs/source/rest/metrics.rst

 Start and end values are expressed in Unix time (a.k.a. seconds since epoch, or the beginning of Unix time:
 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970).
-Unix time may be checked on most Unix systems by typing date +%s on the command line.
+Unix time may be checked on most Unix systems by typing ``date +%s`` on the command line.

-In the general usage example, in the json response to general node hour usage, we see the start and end values returned.
-If start and end are not specified, the start time is the exact date and time when the very first task (ever) completes.
-The end date is the current date and time.
+With the general usage example, the JSON response to general node hour usage shows the start and end values returned.
+If the start is not specified, the start time is the exact date and time when the very first task (ever) completes.
+The end date, if not specified, is the current date and time.

-Start Time only
+Start Time Only
 ^^^^^^^^^^^^^^^

-To obtain node usage hours since a specific date and time, we would add ``start=x`` where x is Unix time.
+To obtain node usage hours since a specific date and time, we would add ``start=x`` where x is a Unix time.

 .. code-block:: bash